vikas-kukreti/restaurant-web-app/README.md

 # Restaurant Web Application
-A simple restaraunt application that user can use once he gets into the restaurant to place his/her order.
+A simple restaurant application that user can use once he gets into the restaurant to place his/her order.

 ## Features
 - Login using mobile number and table number